aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ## Getting started

-???+ note
-    This section uses DynamoDB as the default idempotent persistence storage layer.
-If you are interested in using Redis as the persistence storage layer, check out the [Redis as persistence storage layer](#redis-as-persistent-storage-layer-provider) Section.
+We use Amazon DynamoDB as the default persistence layer in the documentation.
+If you prefer Redis, you can learn more from [this section](#redis-as-persistent-storage-layer-provider).

 ### IAM Permissions